raohmaru/CFC/o8g/Documents/CFC-Rules.md

 Some characters have abilities, represented by an ability symbol (▲, ■ or ●) followed by the ability name in bold.

+Character cards have a SP value that is used when played.
+If it is 0 or more, you gain that amount of SP.
+If the SP is a negative, then you must pay that cost to play the card.

 Only one character card can be played per turn.

 #### Action